bolognalab/bolognalab.github.io/schedule-Instructions.md

-# Instructions for creating a new time schedule
+# Instructions for creating a new events schedule

 ## Preparation:
 ### Tools needed: